Walsall FIS offers up-to-date information,

 If you think you meet the criteria, please visit the Can I get a 2 year old place? page to apply online.
 We will get back to you with the outcome in 2-4 weeks.

 We will write to you with your unique code.
 On the letter there is a tear-off slip that you take to your chosen setting.
 They will fill in the necessary paperwork and we do the rest.
-If you are not certain of where you want your child to go, we can send you a list or you can search for yourself by visiting our online search portal and following the easy to use 'Free Early Learning for 2 year olds' link.
+If you are not certain of where you want your child to go, we can send you a list or you can search for yourself by visiting our online search portal and following the easy to use 'Funded Childcare from 2 years' link.

 The appeals procedure is detailed in the letter you receive saying that you are not eligible.
 The procedure requires you to send in proof of the criteria that match.
 Please refer to the letter for more information.